ryangentzel/PY6341-GroupBFinal/PROJECT_CHARTER.md

 ## Project Overview

-This project uses the Joshua Project REST API to pull structured data on people groups worldwide and produce research-grade visualizations exploring how **religion and Gospel access metrics vary across global regions**.
-The primary audience is the internal research team.
+This project builds an **interactive web application** using the Joshua Project REST API to help missionaries research unreached people groups and explore field placement opportunities.
+The tool visualizes **religion, Gospel access metrics, and demographic data across global regions** with dynamic filtering, search, and detail views.

+The application is built with **Plotly Dash** (Python web framework) and serves as a research platform for field strategy and missionary placement decisions.
+The primary audience is missionaries, organizational leadership, and research teams.

 This charter aligns with the class group project guidelines, incorporating role assignments, communication structure, task breakdown, testing, code review, documentation standards, and a final presentation deliverable.